 This is another great strategy to pay off the principal of your mortgage without feeling any pain.

-Most banks won't offer you this information freely, because it's not in their best interest.
+Most banks won't offer you this information freely because it's not in their best interest, pun intended.
 But what you will want to do is make your mortgage payment bi-weekly instead of monthly.
 Essentially, you will end up making 26 1/2 payments in the year which equates to 13 annual payments, since there are 52 weeks in a year.
-That 13th payment can then be applied directly to principal only.
+That 13th payment can then be applied directly to the principal only.